andyrlong/desktop-assistant/README.md

 # desktop-assistant
-A desktop assistant that tells the date, time, and makes web searches
+A desktop assistant application recognizes speech and tells the user the day, time, and makes web searches based on the user’s command.